 Seth attended Columbia University and received a graduate degree in urban planning.
 Prior to joining NYCEDC, Seth worked in the Mayor’s Office of Capital Project Development where he was involved with key projects in Lower Manhattan and, in particular, at the World Trade Center site.
 Since 2006, he has managed the planning, design, and construction of large-scale capital and infrastructure projects, with a focus on coordination between multiple agencies or government entities.

-Executive Vice President and head of the Capital Division
+Executive Vice President, Capital Division

 Executive Vice President, Asset Management

 Rich Cote oversees NYCEDC’s facilities operations, maintenance, and construction management.
 Under his leadership NYCEDC has developed and implemented facilities management standard operating procedures and reorganized the section to centralize repairs and maintenance to reduce costs, track work orders, and improve responsiveness to tenants requests.
 As supervisor of the construction management section, he has overseen $100 million plus worth of capital improvements to NYCEDC assets in the last two years.
 Prior to his work at NYCEDC, Rich served in the United States Army starting in 1982 and currently holds the rank of Lieutenant Colonel in the Retired Reserve.
 Rich is a combat veteran and was responsible for developing and building bases, training facilities, and housing overseas, including in Iraq and Afghanistan.
 In the U.S., he was an executive officer, facility manager, contracting officer, and operations officer at various locations.
 Rich is a Graduate of Valley Forge Military College and Manhattan College.